 - Expansion of TouroCOM Faculty Laboratory Research Program

-- Expanding training of faculty in basic laboratory (bench) and clinical research
+- Expanding training of faculty and students in basic laboratory (bench) and clinical research

 - Assisting faculty in developing and conducting new research projects

 - Training and assistance in grant proposal writing and in procurement of extramural funding

 - Training and assistance in preparing and submitting scientific publications

 - Continuing and expanding research meetings and seminars with TouroCOM faculty and students